Using QR Code Inventory Management and Asset Tracking

 - More secure: Only people with access to our system can view the information

 - Less Information: Our standard barcodes can only hold up to 128 characters

 - Lower Damage Resistance: Compared to QR codes, barcodes stop working very quickly when damaged

 - Less Combinations: Because our standard barcodes are only 1D they have far fewer combinations

-- Dynamic: Because barcodes link essentially link to a database, they automatically update information in the database changes
+- Dynamic: Because barcodes essentially link to a database, they automatically update information in the database changes

 - Less Accessible: Only dedicated scanners or smart devices with specialized applications can read barcodes